meskill/mystic-light-browser-cinema/README.md

 ## Caveats

 - Supports only `Windows`
-- Changing device state not through MysticLight app wont be detected by the extension and that will mess up the lighting for you.
+- Changing device state not through Mystic Light app wont be detected by the extension and that will mess up the lighting for you.
 So prefer to change light effects only through MSI app.
 - Only default `%ProgramData%` location is supported.
 E.g. `C:\\ProgramData`

 ## Troubleshooting